xybu/cs497-sandbox/README.md

 ## Introduction

 The past few years witnessed the increasing popularity of software-defined networking (SDN).
-While today many software developers are working on new SDN controllers and and switches, it seems there are few achievements regarding testing those programs in a comprehensive, convenient, and probably "universal" manner.
+While today many software developers are working on new SDN controllers and and switches, it seems there are few achievements regarding testing those programs in a comprehensive, convenient, and probably "universal" manner, at least in open source community.

-Inspired by [Turret, a platform to automatedly test distributed systems as applications](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6888941), we want to explore how to test SDN controllers and switches in automated ways.
+Inspired by Turret[1], a platform to automatedly test distributed systems as applications, we want to explore how to test SDN controllers and switches in automated ways.

+### Status Quo

+There are commercial tools to test and stress test OpenFlow controllers[2].
+The tests showned in its document are bundled with NEC hardware.

 ### Tools